sarvenaz-vsl/House_Price_Estimation/README.md

 # House_Price_Estimation
- Predict houses price with house pictures and house information using TensorFlow Keras
+Predicting houses price with houses pictures and houses information using TensorFlow Keras Ensemble two neural network first model is convolutional for houses pictures ,and second one is fully connected for houses information dataset: https://www.kaggle.com/scriptsultan/german-house-prices